tekboart/tekboart/README.md

 I'm an architect 🏗️ and ML/Computer Vision engineer 🧑‍💻 who is very interested in applying AI in the built environment/heritage, and thus creating value from diff types of data (e.g., images, point clouds, etc.).

 - 🔭 I’m currently working on:
-  - "detecting physical damage on cultural heritage buildings images using object detection and/or instance segmentation".
+  - "Detecting physical damage on cultural heritage buildings images using object detection and/or instance segmentation".
 - 🌱 I’m currently learning
   - "Graph Neural Networks (GNNs)" to process point-cloud data.
   - "Generative Adversial Networks (GANs)"